TAPE to DISC TRANSFER

 Why should I have my tapes transferred to CD/DVD?

-VHS, VHS-C, and Hi8 videos won't do you much good when your VHS player finally dies.
-Of course, that's assuming you even still have a VHS player!
+VHS, VHS-C, and Hi8 videos won't do you much good when your player finally dies.
+Of course, that's assuming you even still have something that plays that tape!
 Same goes with audio tapes (we can do both regular and micro!).

 How do you transfer the tapes?